Guide to the William Gedney photographs and writings, 1940s-1989 and undated

 - Duke University.
 David M. Rubenstein Rare Book & Manuscript Library

 - For current information on the location of these materials, please consult the Library's online catalog.

 The William Gedney Photographs and Writings collection dates from the 1940s to 1989 and includes negatives, contact sheets, proofs, prints, slides, indexes, book proofs, handmade illustrated books, journals and diaries, personal papers, and photographer's notebooks, documenting Gedney's work as a photographer and writer over several decades until his death in 1989.
-Taken together, the photographs (in the form of proofs, work prints, and finished prints), number over twenty thousand items.
+Taken together, the photographs (in the form of proofs, work prints, and finished prints), number over thirty thousand items.
 The black-and-white images document society and culture in the United States, particularly in New York, rural Kentucky, and San Francisco; scenes from India, primarily in Benares and Calcutta; and urban and rural landscapes across the United States.
 Three other major thematic bodies of work are a series of images taken at night, a series of nudes, and a large series consisting of portraits of American composers.
 The "Night" series was created throughout most of Gedney's career and spanned all geographic locations.
 The nudes were primarily photographed at the Pratt Institute where Gedney taught.
 A body of handmade books in the collection were designed and made by Gedney and are illustrated with his photographic prints.